How to Winterize Your Pool in Florida

 Adjust Your Pump’s Timer Setting

 Let’s face it: At some point, you’ll still see some chilly weather.
 Your pool’s water temperature will drop, even if the temperature change isn’t a big one.
 Colder water needs less circulation, in general.
-It also needs less chemical sanitation—as it’ll have less algae growth.
+It also needs less chemical sanitation—as it’ll have fewer algae growth.

 So, to optimize your pump for peak effectiveness—and without overdoing it—take this rule of thumb into account: Run your pool’s pump for one hour per 10 degrees of water temperature.
 So, if it’s 60 degrees outside—set your pump timer for a six-hour cycle.